MicrosoftDocs/learn/learn-pr/student-evangelism/image-classification-azure-sphere/includes/12-exercise-deploy-real-time-app.md

 - Your Azure Sphere device is connected to the internet.
 - You have set up your development environment.

-In this module, you are not using a camera to capture images.
-You will generate your input image by converting the images to pixel values using python script.
+In this module, you aren't using a camera to capture images.
+You'll generate your input image by converting the images to pixel values using python script.

 ## Generate your image data

-In this exercise, you will test input image of deer.
+In this exercise, you'll test input image of deer.

 ![The illustration shows the input image.](../media/deer.jpg)